COVID-19 pandemic in Norway: February 2020

 On 26 February, Norway confirmed the first case of COVID-19.
 The Norwegian Institute of Public Health announced that someone tested positive for SARS-CoV-2 after returning from China the previous week.
 The female patient was asymptomatic and in good health.
 She underwent a voluntary isolation at her home in Tromsø.

-On 27 February, the Norway Institute of Public Health announced that three more people were confirmed positive for SARS-CoV-2.
+On 27 February, the Norwegian Institute of Public Health announced that three more people were confirmed positive for SARS-CoV-2.
 Two of them lived in Oslo and were linked to the outbreak in Italy.
 The other lived in Bærum and was linked to the outbreak in Iran.
 All of them underwent a voluntary isolation at home.

 On 28 February, an individual from Bergen and an employee of Oslo University Hospital, Ullevål, tested positive and were placed in home isolation.
 Both had visited Northern Italy.
 Six cases were confirmed in the country on the day.
 On 29 February, there were 15 confirmed cases in Norway.